-I’ll let you in on a secret—the companies that successfully execute their goals use a similar playbook and discipline themselves to stick to it with the right habits.
+I’ll let you in on a secret—there is a playbook that will make your digital strategy execution run like a well-oiled machine.
+Our clients who have successfully executed their goals used this playbook to help them stay on-track and focus.
 So, what is this playbook?
-And how can you implement the right habits to see your goals through?
+How can you implement the right habits to see your goals through?
+What are the top digital marketing trends in 2018?
 Allow me to fill you in.

 Here are five things you need to practice in order to get the execution down pat.

-Let’s start at the beginning: you need to be easily found online.
+Let’s start at the beginning: you need to be easily found online, which means you need a website.
+But, you can’t just toss up any old website and call it good—people need to be able to find it.
 After all, how can a potential customer call you if they can’t even find you?
 The first place in which you need to be findable is where these potential customers typically look for businesses: Google.
-After all, Google drives 90% of global organic search traffic—and if that’s not reason enough, people use search engines to find an answer—and your services just might be the answer if you pop up.
+After all, 93 percent of online experiences begin with a search engine.
+If that’s not reason enough, people use search engines to find an answer—and your services just might be the answer if you pop up.

 Not sure how to determine whether or not you’re “findable?”
 Try this trick: plug your top keywords and service areas into Google.
 If you notice you’re not on the first page for any of them, don’t worry.
 This gives you a great opportunity to focus more effort on SEO or PPC.
 No matter what you end up trying, consistency is of the upmost importance.
-Check your rankings at least monthly—if you need help doing this, drop us a line.
+Learn about Google’s ranking factors here, and we recommend you check your rankings at least monthly—if you need help doing this, drop us a line.